Medical Laboratory Science

 What Are the Educational Requirements?

 Minimum requirements for becoming a medical laboratory scientist includes satisfactory completion of two years of pre-professional college work, including certain prescribed courses.
 Students may then be admitted to a two-year professional program approved the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-High school students can prepare for a career in medical technology by taking courses in physical and biological sciences, along with other college preparatory courses.
+High school students can prepare for a career in Medical Laboratory Science by taking courses in physical and biological sciences, along with other college preparatory courses.

 What Are the Personal Qualifications?